 Parallel Processing Factor—The number of processes across which a tool will spread its operation.

-- blank (empty)—Let each tool determine how many processes to use.
+- blank (empty)—Each tool will determine how many processes to use.
 This is the default.

 - 0—Do not spread operations across multiple processes.

 - n—Use the specified number of processes.